Crime in India: Confidence tricks

 Many scams are perpetrated against foreign travelers, especially in Jaipur, the capital of Rajasthan.
 Scammers usually target younger foreign tourists and suggest to them that money can be made by privately transporting gems or gold, or by taking delivery abroad of expensive carpets, avoiding customs duties.

 Such incidents occupy the traveler for several days.
 The traveler is then passed to a new scam artist who offers to show the foreign traveler the sights.
 Scam artists also offer cheap lodgings and meals to foreign travelers so they can place him or her in the scam artist's physical custody and thus make the foreigner vulnerable to threats and physical coercion.
 In the process, the foreigner loses his passport.

-Besides these, there are also unofficial guides to watch out for.
-They can be found all over India such as at crowded transportation hubs and at tourist attractions.
-A common ruse at transportation hubs is to claim that there is no train to your destination or to claim that a place is closed.
-The aim is to get you to take their expensive private transport or to an expensive hotel where they get a cut.
-As for the guides at tourist attractions, these could be temples, mosques, or places such as the Varanasi Ghat.
-You will end up receiving unsolicited services and then asked to pay a big tip for them.
+In addition, there are unofficial guides at crowded transportation hubs and at tourist attractions.
+A common ruse at transportation hubs is claiming that there is no commute to a destination and tyring to convince taking their private transport or an expensive stay where they get a cut.
+Unofficial guides at tourist places could be temples, mosques, or notable places (e.g.,Varanasi Ghat), they often.provide unsolicited services and then ask to pay for them.

-Taxi scam
+Taxi scams

 There are also taxi scams present in India, whereby a foreign traveler, who is not aware of the locations around Indian airports, is taken for a ride round the whole airport and charged for full-fare taxi ride while the terminal is only few hundred yards away.
-Overseas Security Advisory Council in a report mentioned the process about how to avoid taxi-scam.
+The Overseas Security Advisory Council in a report mentioned the process about how to avoid taxi-scam.
 This crime is known in other areas of the world as "long-hauling".